 |Wampler Dracarys||If modern high gain distortion is the name of your game, we have yet to find one we like more than this huge-yet-articulate sounding boutique pedal.||Amazon|

-Choosing a Distortion Guitar Pedal
+Choosing The Best Distortion Pedal For You

+When comparing tone, you may want to take some time in between trying the pedals to take a break and revisit your options before you commit.
 If you line up a dozen distortion pedals side by side and listen to them all, it would be like tasting red wines or smelling perfumes; your senses would quickly fatigue, and the tones all blend together.
 Distortion is not a clean effect - it's messy and compressed, so unless you are comparing a metal tone cranked up all the way with the mids scooped against a dialed down rock tone, it can be hard to determine differences.

-The Top 5 Distortion Pedals
+Top Distortion Pedals

 Pro Co RAT2 Distortion Pedal

-It’s half fuzz and half distortion, offering a really interesting mix between the two.
+The Pro Co RAT2 has always held a pretty special place in guitarists' hearts.
+It’s essentially half fuzz and half distortion, offering a really interesting mix between the two.
 The Pro Co RAT2 does a great job of nailing that “kind of clean and kind of not” stage of distortion, making it a great option for those of you who wish to employ a more subtle drive.

-To cover the basics, this pedal is spartan, extremely easy to dial in, and the thing is built like a tank.
-You get 3 knobs - DISTORTION, FILTER, and VOLUME - and a footswitch.
-It’s hard to get more basic than that.
+This pedal is spartan, extremely easy to dial in, and built like a tank.
+You get 3 control knobs - DISTORTION, FILTER, and VOLUME - and a footswitch.
+Be aware it does not include a power supply.

 Boss DS-1 Distortion Pedal